TayyibahShaik/Sb-food/README.md

 In addition to these user-centric features, SB Foods provides a robust restaurant dashboard,  offering restaurants an array of functionalities to efficiently manage their products and sales.
 With the restaurant dashboard, restaurants can add and oversee multiple product listings, view  order history, monitor customer activity, and access order details for all purchases.
 SB Foods is designed to elevate your online food ordering experience by providing a seamless  and user-friendly way to discover your desired foods.
 With our efficient checkout process,  comprehensive product catalog, and robust restaurant dashboard, we ensure a convenient and  enjoyable online shopping experience for both shoppers and restaurants alike.<br>
 <b>FRONTEND DEVELOPMENT: </b>
-1. Setup React Application:
+a.
+Setup React Application:
 • Create a React app in the client folder.
 • Install required libraries
-• Create required pages and components and add routes.
+• Create required pages and components and add routes. b.Design UI components:
-2.Design UI components:
 • Create Components.
 • Implement layout and styling.
 • Add navigation.
-3.Implement frontend logic:
+c.Implement frontend logic:
 • Integration with API endpoints.
 • Implement data binding.
 Demo UI images: